ben-sb/jisu/README.md

 A work in progress JavaScript tokeniser and parser.
 Currently only supports a subset of the JavaScript language and is not ECMAScript compliant.

-An online demo at https://ben-sb.github.io/jisu
+An online demo is available at https://ben-sb.github.io/jisu

 ## About
 JISU is a recursive descent parser (*roughly*).
 I say roughly as it uses the [precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser) to parse binary and logical expressions.